 2. Are there defenses to a 25662 BP charge?

 Other potential defenses involve law enforcement misconduct, such as a police officer coercing a confession.
-Note that it is not a defense that the minor never engaged in underage drinking.
+Note that it is not a defense that you never engaged in underage drinking.

-Under BP 25662(a), a minor has a complete defense to a violation of the code section if he possessed alcohol while following the reasonable instructions of his or her:
+You have a complete defense to BP 25662(a) charges if you possessed alcohol while following the reasonable instructions of your:

 - parent,